Quickstart with Docker

 --isolation process

-The ClientApp Docker image comes with a pre-installed version of Flower and serves as a base for building your own ClientApp image.
-In order to install the FAB dependencies, you will need to create a Dockerfile that extends the ClientApp image and installs the required dependencies.
+The SuperExec Docker image comes with a pre-installed version of Flower and serves as a base for building your own image.
+Use a single image and select the desired behavior (ServerApps vs ClientApps) at runtime via the --plugin-type flag.
+SuperExec spawns the corresponding processes on demand.

 Understand the Dockerfile